storj/docs/app/(docs)/node/faq/is-account-required/page.md

   - /hc/en-us/articles/360026892091-Is-an-account-required-to-rent-out-drive-space
 ---

 **No**.
-You do not need to create an account to start earning STORJ tokens by renting your drive space.
+You do not need to create an account to start earning USDC by renting your drive space.

 All you need to do is run the storagenode software and [configure it properly](/node).